A Motion Planning Strategy for the Active Vision-Based Mapping of Ground-Level Structures: Simulation Results

 In order to get a quantitative measure of the structure coverage, we use again the CloudCompare software to compute essentially the projection of the reconstructed model $\mathcal{C}$ on the reference point cloud $\mathcal{C}_R$.
 Namely, for each point in $\mathcal{C}$ we compute the closest point in $\mathcal{C}_R$.
 Note that multiple points in $\mathcal{C}$ can have the same closest point in $\mathcal{C}_R$.
 In this case, we remove these duplicate points to obtain the \emph{unique closest point set}.
 Then, as long as the reconstructed model aligns relatively well with the reference model, the cardinality of the unique closest point set is taken as our estimate of the structure coverage.
 Table \ref{tbl: simulation results 3} compares the level of structure coverage achieved by our policies and FBE with a camera range of $4.5\text{m}$ for two of the environments considered.
 For the Small $\Gamma$ model, our reference point cloud has $6,116$ points with a minimum distance of $0.1\text{m}$ between points.
 For the House model, our reference point cloud has $10,889$ points with a minimum distance of $0.1\text{m}$ between points.
 Since the height of the House model is more than $H_{\max}$, we only take the portion of the reconstructed model up to the height $H_{\max}$ for computing the structure coverage and mean error for the two algorithms.

 Table \ref{tbl: simulation results 3} shows that our policies achieve a higher level of structure coverage than FBE for the environments considered and our proposed coverage metric.
 Note also that the smooth trajectory prescribed by our policies is beneficial to the vSLAM module to achieve a better alignment and a lower value for the mean error in the reconstructed model, especially if the robot localization accuracy is poor.
-A visual inspection of Fig. \ref{subfig:small gamma husky 4.5 model} and Fig. \ref{subfig:small gamma husky 4.5 FBE model} shows the improvement in performance of the vSLAM module when using our algorithms compared to FBE.
+A visual inspection of Fig. \ref{subfig:small gamma husky 4.5 model} and Fig. \ref{subfig:small gamma husky 4.5 FBE model} shows the improvement in model reconstruction when using our algorithms compared to FBE.